 The hustle of a BPO marketplace

-I am being interviewed by Ron Baetiong of the Hustleshare podcast, this is a repost of his podcast that aired a couple of weeks ago.
+I was interviewed by Ron Baetiong of the popular Philippine Hustleshare podcast – this is a repost of the episode that aired a couple of weeks ago.
 Hustleshare is a podcast about startups in the Philippine economy and I’m super excited to have been invited on his podcast.

 We discuss my ups and downs in business, my entire background in business and entrepreneurship and then we get onto outsourcing and Outsource Accelerator.
 It’s a really good podcast and I hope you enjoy this too.